Dear readers of ADxS.org, please forgive the disruption.

 • Of the right anterior hippocampus

-• Of the white matter right parieto-insular
+• Of the white matter on the right parieto-insular

 • Frontal